Skip to content

 optimized_rag = tp.compile(RAG(), trainset=trainset, max_bootstrapped_demos=2, max_labeled_demos=2)

 For a complete RAG example that you can run, start this tutorial.
-It improves the quality of a RAG system over a subset of StackExchange communities from 53% to 61%.
+It improves the quality of a RAG system over a subset of StackExchange communities by 10% relative gain.

 This is a minimal but fully runnable example of setting up a dspy.ChainOfThought module that classifies short texts into one of 77 banking labels and then using dspy.BootstrapFinetune with 2000 text-label pairs from the Banking77 to finetune the weights of GPT-4o-mini for this task.
 We use the variant dspy.ChainOfThoughtWithHint, which takes an optional hint at bootstrapping time, to maximize the utility of the training data.
 Naturally, hints are not available at test time.